 Michael Robinson recently released his third CD, Hamoa.
 Robinson is one of those independent composers who works without any institutional support or any other visible outside support.
 He has been quite successful attracting the attention of the press and he certainly finds numerous opportunities to present public concerts.

 Next comes the title piece, Hamoa.
-Here the rhythmic ostinatos are more intense, and the drones emanate from gongs.
-A piano, using a Japanese tuning, performs an improvised-like melodic line throughout.
-In the middle section, the gongs are replaced by altered tablas.
-For the last third of the piece, a slow moving pattern comprised of Australian instrumental timbres is used to accompany the piano.
+Here the rhythmic ostinatos are more intense and the drones emanate from gongs.
+A micro-tonal piano, performs an improvised melodic line throughout.
+For the last third of the piece, the rhythmic ostinato dissolves into a drone.

-The next five minute piece, Moonlit Palms, deviates from this three-layered texture.
-Robinson introduces this piece with Western trumpet, clarinet, flute and piano playing contrapuntal textures with yet a different Japanese tuning.
-This section is followed by a 17 1/2 beat rhythmic cycle supporting a percussive synthesizer timbre, followed by an African harp.
-The piece ends with a strictly percussive passage, one of the strongest moments of the whole CD.
+The next five-minute piece, Moonlit Palms, deviates from this same three-layered texture.
+Robinson introduces this piece with wind-like flourishes.
+Eventually the percussion ostinato enters supporting a plucked improvised melody.
+The timbre of the melodic instrument changes and the piece ends with a strictly percussive passage, one of the strongest moments of the whole CD.

 The last piece, Welsh Witch, is the only work from an earlier period.
 As mentioned earlier, this work was composed in 1986.
 I am fairly certain that Robinson created this work before he began his serious investigation of world music.
 Yet, many of the same qualities are still found here.
-The piece was originally composed for a mono-timbral pre-MIDI computer music system, and it has been redone using exotic percussion, and altered muted electric guitars.
-The texture is extremely contrapuntal after beginning with playful and church-like chords.
+There is a brief percussion ostinato towards the end of the piece.
+There is a strong ethnic music influence, but the approach is quite different from the other pieces.
+There are strong sections using strummed and wind timbres that are distinctly rhythmically unison.
 Especially effective in this piece is the use of silences.

-Robinson has given us a nice musical gift.
-There are some wonderful moments here combining world music traditions with high technology.
+Robinson has given us a nice miniature musical gift.
+There are some wonderful moments here combining the world music tradition with high technology.
 Yet, Robinson always keeps his technology and his music accessible.
 This new direction for Robinson promises to lead him into even more interesting areas.